 Finally, by adding Dupont-Aignan to her campaign team between the two rounds, the Front National has been brought out of its isolation.
 The right-wing has shown for the first time that they were able to gather other political forces behind their own views.
 Many analysts tend therefore to argue that Marine Le Pen’s strategy to “soften” her party has worked.

 The Front National and the legislative elections

 “ I am calling patriots to join us and participate in the decisive political fight that starts from tonight” (Marine Le Pen, 7/05/2017)

-The legislative elections would be a big test for the Front National could persist in a few constituencies during the forthcoming legislative elections, and could constitute a strong parliamentary group.
+The legislative elections would be a big test for the Front National, that could persist in a few constituencies during the forthcoming legislative elections, and could constitute a strong parliamentary group.
 For the first round of the legislatives on the 11th of June, the Front National is looking to ensure their status as “strongest force of opposition”.

 Five years ago, in the last legislative elections, Le Pen’s party only managed to elect two MPs in the Assemblee Nationale.